nerves-hub/nerves_hub_link/README.md

 ### Verifying network availability

 `NervesHubLink` will attempt to verify that the network is available before initiating the first connection attempt.
-This is done by checking if the `NervesHub` host address (`config.device_api_host`) can be resolved.
+This is done by checking if the `NervesHub` host address (`config.host`) can be resolved.
 If the network isn't available then the check will be run again in 2 seconds.

 You can disable this behaviour with the following config: